Trowell C of E Curriculum Statement

 - Many children lack independence and resilience, particularly when presented with failure or disappointment.

 - Pupils’ skills in ICT require improvement.

 In response to these factors, staff experience and research on what constitutes effective teaching and learning, we have devised a curriculum vision for our school.
-Each subject and year group delivers a curriculum that is conversant with this vision.
+Each subject and year group delivers a curriculum that is tailored to our specific identity.

 Trowell C of E Curriculum Vision

-- promotes social skills and a sense of community
+- Develop social skills and an understanding of citizenship and community values.

-- provides opportunities for working in partnership with parents and the community
+- Plan regular opportunities for working in partnership with parents.

 - Challenge all pupils, and encourage them to reach up to and beyond their potential.

 - Teach the essential knowledge that children need to gain a breadth of understanding about the world.

 - Ensure that children who are disadvantaged receive a full curriculum offer and access to a wealth of experiences.